Maiyas Beverages and Foods

 Maiyas Beverages and Foods (or Maiyas) is an Indian packaged food company operating chiefly in Bangalore.

 History

-The company was started by Parampalli Sadananda Maiya in 2012.
+The company was started by Sadananda Maiya in 2012.
 Sadananda Maiya's father Parampalli Yagnanarayana Maiya started Mavalli Tiffin Room (MTR) in 1924.
 Sadananda Maiya started MTR Foods in 1976, the packaged foods division of MTR, his second entrepreneurial venture.

-Company

-Peepul Capital and Ascent Capital each hold 30 percent stake each in the company, while the Maiya family holds the remaining 40.
+Peepul Capital and Ascent Capital held 30 percent stake each in the company, while the Maiya family held the remaining 40.
+In 2019, the company filed for bankruptcy after defaulting on payments and was taken over by Akashika Foods, a company promoted by Sadananda Maiya.

-Maiyas Restaurant at Jayanagar
+Restaurant

-Some of the available dishes are masala dosa, benne dosa, kesari bat, idli, vada, bisi bele bath, mosaru vade, and sambar vada.
+Maiyas operates a South Indian restaurant in Jayanagar, Bangalore.